The Perfect Everest Base Camp Packing List [2022]

 Windproof Rain Jacket

 You could have perfect weather and sunny skies every day.
-But, you may also get rainy days with gusts of wind so this windproof jacket is needed.

-Top tip: Don’t worry about buying a jacket with a warm inner lining as you’ll wear your base and middle layers underneath.
+Top tip: Don’t worry about buying a jacket with a warm inner lining, as you’ll wear your base and middle layers underneath.

 Rain Poncho